 Let’s say you had a $10,000 balance at an 18% APR.
-The minimum payment is usually interest + 1% of balance (to put that in perspective, that would be $250.00 for the first month in this scenario).
+The minimum payment is usually interest + 1% of balance (to put that in perspective, that would be $250 for the first month in this scenario).

-Under those circumstances, it would take you 342 months and you would have paid an extra $14,423.30 in interest!
+Under those circumstances, it would take you 342 months to pay off the entire balance, and you would have paid an extra $14,423.30 in interest!
 So that $10,000 balance actually cost you a total of $24,423.30!

 (1) Prioritize your credit card debt

-(4) Get a second or weekend job
+(5) Get a second job or weekend job

 The quickest way to pay off credit card debt is to increase your income… but of course that’s easier said than done!
-However it is possible, here a couple ways to do it…
+However it is possible.

 If you work an hourly job, plead with your boss to see if there’s any way you can pick up some extra hours.
 Even offer to pick up crappy shifts, if necessary.
 I recommend being honest about why you need to do this… you’re paying off credit card debt.
 If the debt was incurred from something like medical bills, don’t feel bad about playing up the sympathy card.